Sato-Kunihiko/audio-SNR/readme.md

 # Mixing an audio file with a noise file at any Signal-to-Noise Ratio
+The script `create_mixed_audio_file.py` can mix an audio file with a noise file at any Signal-to-Noise Ratio (SNR).

+You can listen to the results of [mixed audio](/data/output_mixed) of the [clean voice](data/source_clean) and the [noise](data/source_noise).

 ## Installation
 - Python3.5+
-- MacOS
+- macOS

 ### Setup
 I recommend you install [Pipenv](installation. https://github.com/pypa/pipenv) to make set-up easy before proceeding:

-If you're on MacOS, you can install Pipenv easily with Homebrew:
+If you're on macOS, you can install Pipenv easily with Homebrew:

 ```
 $ brew install pipenv
 ```

-After installing pipenv, you run the following command to build a virtualenv and install packages described in Pipfile.lock.
+After installing Pipenv, you run the following command to build a virtualenv and install packages described in Pipfile.lock.

 ```
 $ pipenv install